inpsyde/vip-composer-plugin/README.md

 The `config` object is something provided by Composer, and not specific of this plugin.
 It is shown above for completeness.
 The `config.platform` is set above to `7.2` because that's the version currently used on VIP Go platform, and setting this will help in getting same dependencies that will be deployed even running a different PHP version.

-If the `vip-composer` configuration shown above is fine for you, there's no need to add any configuration to` composer.json`, because these defaults will be used in absence of configuration.
+**If the `vip-composer` configuration shown above is fine for you, there's no need to add any configuration at all**, because these defaults will be used in absence of configuration.

-**Note:** The first time `composer update` (or `install`) is ran for the project, the dev environment will **not** be ready if `composer vip` is not ran as well.
-In fact, WordPress is not installed by Composer (even if a WordPress package is required in `composer.json`).
+**Note:** The first time `composer update` (or `install`) is ran for the project locally, the local environment will **not** be ready if `composer vip` is not ran as well.
+In fact, when using this plugin WordPress is not installed by Composer (even if a WordPress package is required in `composer.json`).